Lathe Love: What Is the Main Purpose of a Lathe

 What Is a Lathe?

-A lathe is a common machine used to create cylindrical, spherical, or otherwise round objects out of a number of different materials, most often wood and metal.
+A lathe is a machine used to create cylindrical, spherical, or otherwise round objects out of a number of different materials, most often wood and metal.
+At All Metals Fabricating, we specialize in metal parts.

-These tools make it very easy to create symmetrical objects out of various pieces by rotating a block at fast speeds to remove uniform amounts of material from them.
+These tools make it very easy to create symmetrical objects out of various pieces by rotating a block at fast speeds to remove uniform amounts of material from it.

-However, newer electric models have only been used for a few decades and are the standard used in most machine shops today.
+Of course, electric models are now the standard in most machine shops today, with both CNC lathes and manual models being common choices.
 Those are the models we'll focus on.

 What Does a Lathe Do?

-Lathes quickly rotate a block or piece of material and allow you to remove a consistent amount of material around the perimeter of the piece.
-In woodworking, this is known as "turning".
+Lathes quickly rotate a block or piece of material and allow you to remove a consistent amount of material around the perimeter of the piece—a process known as "turning.”

-Mechanical lathes must be powered by human intervention.
-These use gears to help spin the material at the desired speed but require manual intervention.
+Mechanical lathes rely on human effort and control.
+These use gears to help spin the material at the desired speed but require hands-on operation.

 In general, wood lathes and metal lathes are meant to turn workpieces into rounded objects, whatever they may be.
 Common uses include: